 Michele Wucker coined the term “gray rhino” to draw attention to the obvious risks that are neglected despite – in fact, often because of– their size and likelihood.
-The metaphor has moved markets and shaped financial policies around the world, and her recent TED Talk about gray rhinos attracted 1.5 million views in its first two months online.
+The metaphor has moved markets and shaped financial policies around the world, and her 2019 TED Talk about gray rhinos has attracted more than 2 million views.
+She is a sought-after global strategist, speaker and commentator.

 She is the author of three books, most recently the international bestseller, THE GRAY RHINO: How to Recognize and Act on the Obvious Dangers We Ignore, which China’s leadership has used to frame and communicate its crackdown on financial risk.